 3. Customize your résumé and cover letter to the environmental sector

 Tailor your résumé and cover letter to include key words and tasks that relate to the job you’re applying for.
-ECO Canada now offers practical and tailored job seeking advice with our Job Seeker Playbook, an online course that prepares you to land an environmental job.
+ECO Canada now offers practical and tailored job seeking advice with our Essentials For Job Seekers an online course that prepares you to land an environmental job.

 4. Create an effective personal brand online

 A growing number of employers look for candidates online, especially through professional networks like LinkedIn.
 Learn more about finding a job on LinkedIn.

 Contrary to popular misconceptions, environmental work is not solely technical!
 Many green jobs require strong soft skills, such as writing, presenting, and project management.